TuS Walle Bremen

 Turn- und Sportverein Walle Bremen von 1891 e.
 V., more commonly known as TuS Walle Bremen was a German multisports team from the Walle district of Bremen, founded in 1891.
-It was most famous for its handball women's team, which won the German championship multiple times in the 1990's.
-The team was dissolved in 2008 after declaring bankruptcy in December 2007 as they owed 720,000 euroes which they could not pay.
+It was most famous for its handball women's team, which won the German championship multiple times in the 1990s.
+The team was dissolved in 2008 after declaring bankruptcy in December 2007 as they owed ®720,000 which they could not pay.